katriellucas/lecarde-2/README.md

 #### [1.5.2] - 2024/8/8 ####

 `CHANGED` - Eliminated the strange vanilla design choice that system hotkeys had used up "Space" keys; More user friendly for Players whose personal preferences are getting used to assign jump to "Space" key.
 (Aceearly1993)
+`CHANGED` -Alucard player: Eliminated the additional knockback if taken damage while doing air dash in order to avoid confusions.
+(Aceearly1993)
 `CHANGED` - UI logic to fit the tweaks of Control Config function in title menu and system config screens.
 (Aceearly1993)
 `FIXED` - An attempt to fix the question marks at enemy bestiary being bugged in rare circumstances.
 (Aceearly1993)
 `FIXED` - Video option 960p and 1080p indicator not working on keyboard.
 (Aceearly1993)